GoogleCloudPlatform/terraform-google-enterprise-genai/docs/deploy_on_foundation_v4.0.0.md

 You will be doing this procedure for each environment (`development`, `non-production` & `production`)

-##### `development` environment configuration
+##### Configure `GCP_ENVIRONMENTS_PATH` variable

-1. Configure the following variable below with the value of `gcp-environments` repository path.
+1. Configure the following variable below with the value of `gcp-environments` repository absolute path.
+This variable will be used in this section for configuring the necessary permissions.

     ```bash
     export GCP_ENVIRONMENTS_PATH=INSERT_YOUR_PATH_HERE
     ```

+    > Tip: you can retrieve the absolute path of the gcp-environments directory by running `readlink -f ../gcp-environments`.

+##### `development` environment configuration

-    Make sure your git is checked out to the development branch by running `git checkout development` on `GCP_ENVIRONMENTS_PATH`.
+1. Make sure your git is checked out to the development branch by running `git checkout development` on `GCP_ENVIRONMENTS_PATH`.

     ```bash
     (cd $GCP_ENVIRONMENTS_PATH && git checkout development)